nyoshimizu/benfordspy/README.md

 * Row and column labels: The cells to be included can be filtered by strings in the worksheet.
-If a row containing "Assets" is desired, the string "Assets" can be included so that any rows/columns that include that string *anywhere* in that row/column (exact and case-sensitive) will contribute to the analysis.
+If a row containing "Assets" is desired, the string "Assets" can be included so that any rows/columns that include that string anywhere in that row/column (exact and case-sensitive) will contribute to the analysis.
 Rows/columns can be both included and excluded.
-There is also a flag for inclusion by default for cases where a row/column label is not explicitly included or excluded.
+There is also a flag for inclusion by default, used for cases where a row/column label is not explicitly included or excluded.

-Note that a row/column is included if it is not in the exclude list and it is either in the include list or the default inclusion flag is true.
-So if a row/column name is in both the inclusion and exclusion lists, it will be included or excluded based on the default inclusion flag.
+Note that a row/column is included if it is not in the exclude list, and it is in the include list or the default inclusion flag is true.
+So if a row/column name is in both the inclusion and exclusion lists (presumably a mistake), it will be included or excluded based on the default inclusion flag.

 The default value for the flag for default inclusion for rows is False but for columns is True.